-Writing for Arts and Social Science subjects is ideally clear and straightforward.
+Ideally your writing should be clear and straightforward.
 You may find yourself reading some sources that do not live up to that ideal, but you will appreciate the ones that do.
-Equally, when it comes to assessment, the people reading your assignments will feel the same about your writing!
+When it comes to assessment, the people reading your assignments will feel the same about your writing!

-A lot of students feel that their style is not sophisticated or "academic" enough, and try to complicate their sentence structure and vocabulary in order to make the writing sound "more impressive".
-However, your lecturers and tutors will be far more impressed by your ability to respond to assignment topics in language that is clear, coherent, well-structured and accurate.
+A lot of students feel that their style is not sophisticated or "academic" enough, and try to complicate their sentence structure and vocabulary in order to make the writing sound more impressive.
+Your lecturers and tutors will be far more impressed by your ability to respond to assignment topics in language that is clear, coherent, well-structured and accurate.

-To meet the requirements of appropriate academic writing, your style should be formal rather than conversational.
-That is, avoid slang and contractions (conversational forms like isn't, it's, or would've instead of the "written" forms is not, it is, or would have).
+Appropriate academic writing style should be formal rather than conversational so avoid slang and contractions (conversational forms like isn't, it's, or would've instead of the "written" forms is not, it is, or would have).

-In Arts and Social Sciences subjects many of your assignments will take the form of essays.
+In Arts and Social Sciences subjects many of your assessments will take the form of essays.
 They need to:

 Be Precise.
 Use specific terminology where appropriate